JAlcocerT/JAlcocerT/content/blog/entrep_wedding.md

 But how to bring this service to more people and [get paid for it](#stripe)?

-This requires proper packaging, quite some additional tech to bring the offer to prospects:
+This requires proper packaging, quite some additional tech to **bring the offer to prospects**:

 {{< cards cols="1" >}}
   {{< card link="https://github.com/JAlcocerT/Streamlit_PoC" title="How to use LogTo for Authenticate users into your flow | Post ↗ " >}}